shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “It’s pretty obvious, I don’t know how to answer that question.”

 “Observe.”
-She took an earing from her ear, and showed it to a cat sitting near.
+She took an earring from her ear, and showed it to a cat sitting near.
 “What do you think this heirloom does?”

 The cat shrugged.
 “Increase your hearing range?”